Sourced Advocate Composite Persona Architecture

 That sequence assumes the legitimacy problem can be retrofitted.
 SACPA begins from the proposition that it cannot.
 Legitimacy is not a feature you add at the end.
 It is either a design input or it is absent.

 Special education is not an obvious choice if you are thinking about headlines.
 It is an obvious choice if you are thinking about the problem.
-The domain has practitioners already deploying AI on high-stakes decisions — eligibility determinations, placement recommendations, service allocations — whose outputs directly set a child's educational trajectory.
+The domain has practitioners already deploying AI on high-stakes decisions, including eligibility determinations, placement recommendations, and service allocations, whose outputs directly set a child's educational trajectory.
 The people most affected are the people most systematically excluded from the rooms where decisions get made: disabled students, families of color, non-speaking children who communicate through augmentative technology.

 Special education is also, already, a healthcare domain.
 School psychologists conduct psychological and neuropsychological evaluations that carry diagnostic weight.
-Students with Other Health Impairment eligibility have chronic medical conditions — epilepsy, ADHD, Type 1 diabetes, complex psychiatric diagnoses — whose management directly shapes every goal in their IEP.
+Students with Other Health Impairment eligibility have chronic medical conditions such as epilepsy, ADHD, Type 1 diabetes, and complex psychiatric diagnoses, whose management directly shapes every goal in their IEP.
 Transition planning for students with significant medical needs requires coordination across physicians, therapists, and adult healthcare systems that most schools are not equipped to navigate.
-The AI legitimacy problem in SPED is not separable from the AI legitimacy problem in clinical care.
+The AI legitimacy problem in special education is not separable from the AI legitimacy problem in clinical care.
 It is the same problem, compressed into a single room.

 The disability rights community named the principle at stake decades before AI made it urgent: Nothing About Us Without Us.